abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

         data[y, x] = math.sin(x*y/40.5)  # BAD!
 Very inefficient.
 ```

-!!!
-Info ""
 Sure, this works, but it's terribly inefficient since the loops are taking place in pure python.
 Let's vectorize this algorithm.
 First, we will use NumPy's `meshgrid` function which generates coordinate matrices from coordinate vectors.

 ```py
 x_coords = np.arange(0, 1024)  # [0, 1, 2, ..., 1023]